infinum/qa-handbook/Automation/Locators.md

 ### XPath

-XPath is very useful when you don't have ID nor Accessibility ID in the app.
+XPath is very useful when you don't have an ID nor Accessibility ID in the app.
 Or when it would take too long for the developers to add them, and you really want to finish your test.
 There is also nothing wrong with using XPath as your first choice.

 What you really want to be careful about is making it difficult to understand, unnecessarily long, and simply unmaintainable.